Pakistan – the manacled LNG player

 There were tenders again in 2012 that once more got stuck in the administration noodle soup.

 Another problem is also the attitude of the government which through OGRA dictates prices the gas utilities can charge which forms a ceiling at which an LNG seller can sell and this ceiling was always too low for comfort.
-OGRA also requires very stiff supply guarantees and usually also a right to first purchase on all gas which is very hard to swallow as it automatically makes all other customers interruptible, and hence lessening the value of the service.
+OGRA also requires very stiff supply guarantees and usually a right to first purchase on all gas which is very hard to swallow as it automatically makes all other customers interruptible, hence lessening the value of the service.

 They also require a supply guarantee which in today’s market should not be hard to organize.
 However, they always look at floating schemes and those plants are very hard to run on a base-load basis.
-When a tanker comes and the tanks are not really, really empty – you are toast.
+When a tanker comes and the tanks are not empty – you are toast.
 Conversely, if the tanks run low and the next cargo does not show up for whatever reason – it’s blackout time for lots of folks.

-So far, only one Floating Storage and Regasification Unit is operating and its too soon to call in the operational data.
+So far, only one Floating Storage and Regasification Unit is operating and it’s too soon to call in the operational data.
 The first Qatari cargo calling on Port Qasim has been processed so we all watch how this peters out.
 Only Excellerate has engaged so far and it seems that they did not have to bother with those many guarantees as today’s developers are required to.
 They would not have come otherwise.

 Let’s be serious folks.
 FLNG is an admirable technology and it most certainly does wonders in some places with itsy, bitsy needs of LNG like some peak shaving in Kuwait or in Brazil but Pakistan is no such case.
-But as we learned lately, even Kuwait is having a change of heart and builds an onshore terminal now.
+But as we learned lately, even Kuwait is having a change of heart and is building an onshore terminal now.

 It would be a shame that a country that is among the biggest planetary users of CNG stopped doing so just because there is no more gas.